n123git/save-docs/decrypt.md

 # Game Files (game*.yw)

-First you must understand the structure of `game*.yw` files:
+First it'd help to understand the structure of `game*.yw` files:

 * Nonce (12 bytes) — at offset `0x00`-`0x0C`.
 * MAC (16 bytes) — from `0x0C` to `0x1C` (used internally during decryption).